stef-writes/Albus1/README.md

-# Albus - AI Workflow Orchestration Tool
+# Basic-LLM-Chain2 - AI Workflow Orchestration Tool

-Albus is a powerful, node-based AI workflow tool designed to help you create, visualize, and execute complex AI processing chains with a user-friendly interface.
+Basic-LLM-Chain2 is a powerful, node-based AI workflow tool designed to help you create, visualize, and execute complex AI processing chains with a user-friendly interface.
 It allows for modular construction of AI tasks, making it easier to experiment with and deploy sophisticated AI pipelines.

 ## Project Structure